The fact you have ended up on our website suggests you have already exchanged words with the person who sold you something faulty.

 Be realistic in what you are trying to achieve.
 Any losses you incur as a result of a defective product may well be recoverable, so make sure you keep details and evidence in support of any of those losses.
 (Perhaps even things like not being able to go to the TT with your mates because the new bike you bought specially didn’t start and you missed the ferry.
 We mean it.
 Keep a note.)

-If you were bought the faulty product as a present, you may have to ask the person who bought it for you to make the complaint, or at least authorise you in writing to complain on his or her behalf.
+If you were bought the faulty product as a present, you may have to ask the person who bought you it to complain for you, or at least authorise you in writing to complain on his or her behalf.
 Only the actual buyer of the goods has the right to complain.

 If the goods were bought on credit or a credit card then you may find that it is the provider of credit who actually sold you the goods.
 Getting them involved will often give you the benefit of their legal arm in your fight against the original seller, as they will be equally liable for any defective goods.